Tuesday, 21 December 2021

 Liner notes: Mike Vernon

-It may have been just a mid-price compilation on Decca’s budget Ace of Clubs subsidiary, but Raw Blues is an important part of the Blues Boom jigsaw with many tracks rare or unavailable elsewhere at the time of release.
+Retailing at just 20s/10d (£1.04) it may have been a mid-price compilation on Decca’s budget Ace of Clubs subsidiary, but Raw Blues is an important part of the Blues Boom jigsaw with many tracks rare or unavailable elsewhere at the time of release.

 In the early to mid 60s, producer Mike Vernon brought several visiting US blues giants into Decca’s West Hampstead studios where he recorded them with British sidemen.
 So, here we have the likes of Otis Spann and Champion Jack Dupree backed, variously, by John Mayall, Eric Clapton, Tony McPhee and Keef Hartley on material recorded between 1963-66.